drewkerrigan/riak_snippets/hooks/crdts/README.md

 cp postcommit_crdts_snippet.beam $path_to/lib/basho-patches/
 ```

-#### Create bucket-types with the map DataType and postcommit hook specified
+#### Create bucket-types with the map datatype and postcommit hook specified

 The `hooks` type will execute our postcommit hook on every insert.
 The `maps` type will be the target for our programatically generated map objects.